Inference on summaries of a model-agnostic longitudinal variable importance trajectory with application to suicide prevention: Additional numerical results

 and the conditional variance of $\epsilon$ is 1.
 As before, this specification induces a small amount of correlation between variables $X_{t,1}$, $X_{t,2}$, and $X_{t,3}$.
 Variables $X_{t,8}$, $X_{t,9}$, and $X_{t,10}$ are generated from a multivariate normal distribution with mean zero and identity covariance matrix.
 Importantly, by creating autocorrelation within features over time, this specification also induces correlation in the outcomes.
 The outcome at time 1 has correlation approximately 0.28 with the outcome at time 2; 0.13 with the outcome at time 3; and 0.07 with the outcome at time 4.
 Correlation values between other consecutive timepoints are similar.

-As before, for each $n \in \{100, 250, 500, 1000, 5000, 10000\}$, we generate 1000 random datasets according to this data-generating mechanism and consider both the add-in and leave-out importance of each variable in $S = \{1, 2, 3, 8, 9, 10\}$, the variable set of interest, fixing predictors $(X_{t,4},\ldots,X_{t,7})$ as a base set.
-The true values of the AUC VIMs at each time point and the mean and linear trend over the time series are provided in Figure~\ref{fig:sim_true_vims_0.5}.
-The true add-in VIMs are nearly the same as in the uncorrelated case, while the true leave-out VIMs are identical to the uncorrelated case (Table~\ref{tab:sim_true_vims_0.5}).
+In all cases, for each $n \in \{100, 250, 500, 1000, 5000, 10000\}$, we generate 1000 random datasets according to this data-generating mechanism and consider both the add-in and leave-out importance of each variable in $S = \{1, 2, 3, 8, 9, 10\}$, the variable set of interest, fixing predictors $(X_{t,4},\ldots,X_{t,7})$ as a base set.
+The true values of the AUC VIMs at each time point and the mean and linear trend over the time series are provided in Figures~\ref{fig:sim_true_vims_0_auc_dgm_1} and \ref{fig:sim_true_vims_0.5_auc_dgm_1}.
+The true VIMs in the uncorrelated and correlated cases are given in Tables~\ref{tab:sim_true_vims_0_auc_dgm_1} and \ref{tab:sim_true_vims_0.5_auc_dgm_1}, respectively.
+The true add-in VIMs are nearly the same as in the uncorrelated case, while the true leave-out VIMs are identical to the uncorrelated case.